Decor Ideas

 Warm white + Stone + Brass

-Warm white, pale stone, and softer metallic accents usually keep the room clear without losing warmth.
+Warm white, pale stone, and softer metallic accents keep the room clear without losing warmth.

 For broader color context, feng shui color chart, feng shui room colors, and feng shui home interior colors are the best next reads.
 Metal palettes also connect well with feng shui colors for office and feng shui colors for bathroom.